 Or do you worry that sleep training might harm your baby?

-Camping out / Chair method sleep training
+Chair method sleep training

 In its truest form, it’s a hands-off method.
-Parents are meant to sit quietly and not pick baby up or help them fall asleep.
+Parents are meant to sit quietly and not pick their baby up or help them fall asleep.
 Singing or shushing is ok for a few days.

-What’s imperative for making the chair method successful is you have to move your chair away from baby’s crib.
+What’s imperative for making the chair method successful is you have to move your chair away from your baby’s crib.
 Each night you move a few feet closer to the bedroom door.
-Once you’re there, you spend a few nights popping out of baby’s bedroom for them to fall asleep on their own.
+Once you’re there, you spend a few nights popping out of your baby’s bedroom for them to fall asleep on their own.

-Pick up / put down method
+Pick up put down method

-The pick up / put down sleep training method is very hands-on.
+The pick up put down method of sleep training is very hands-on.
 Its name gives it away.
-You pick your baby up when they’re upset and place them back in the crib once they’re calm.
-Sounds easy enough, but I’ve found that the details are what matters with this method.
-(This is a sleep training method I help parents with in my sleep training program.)
+You pick your baby up when they’re upset and put them down in the crib once they’re calm.

-Over the course of 1-2 weeks, you pick your baby up less so they learn to fall asleep on their own in the crib.
+Sounds easy enough, but I’ve found that the small details of this method can literally make or break sleep training.
+Specifically, you pick your baby up less each day so they can learn to fall asleep on their own.

 Gentle sleep training